-If you are applying to have your fines cancelled because you were homeless or experiencing family violence, you need to show that your homelessness or the family violence resulted in you not being able to control the behaviour that led to the fine being issued.
+If you are applying to have your fines cancelled because you were experiencing family violence at the time you were fined, you need to show that the family violence you experienced resulted in you not being able to control the behaviour that led to the fine being issued.
 This requires a clear causal link between your special circumstances and the offence; this is referred to as the “nexus”.

-While the term “exceptional circumstances” is not defined in the legislation relating to infringements, it may include factors such as poverty, old age, vehicle breakdown, acute illness, or language and literacy difficulties that relate to the offence.
+The term “exceptional circumstances” is not defined in the legislation relating to infringements.
+However, “exceptional circumstances” may include factors such as poverty, old age, vehicle breakdown, acute illness, or language and literacy difficulties that relate to the offence.

 Applications on the grounds of special circumstances should be in writing.
 Provide some or all of the following information to support your application:

-• Provide copies of recent reports written by relevant health, housing and other workers (e.g. a case worker, social worker, doctor, psychiatrist) that support your application.
+• Provide copies of recent reports written by relevant health, housing and other workers (e.g. a case worker, social worker, doctor and psychiatrist) that support your application.
 These reports should discuss the relevant special circumstances relied upon, and the way in which the relevant circumstances contributed towards the fines.

 • Provide details of your weekly income and expenses (e.g. accommodation, food, electricity, gas, telephone, transport and medical expenses).